vick1942/API_Reports/README.md

 8) Performed API Call operation fetch Multiple ResultSets using a Stored Procedure.
 See EmployerReportRepository.cs
 9) Connect to the Database based without EDMX and without stating Connection.OpenAsync().
 See GroupRepository.cs and SettingsDBContext

+FEATURE/ASp.NetCore_Api BRANCH:-

+Adding most of the above functionalities in a similar way except 5th point

+10) Reading connection string and app setting values from appsettings.json

+NOTE:  Multiple Resultsets and Connection string swapping does not support Entity Framework Core 2.0.1.
+So we tried this approach in Entity 6.2.0